 5. But they’re guaranteed by the government.
 If you have a VA entitlement, the agency typically guarantees up to a quarter of the loan amount.
 The guaranty gives lenders confidence and helps service members secure great terms and rates.

 6. They’re available despite foreclosure or bankruptcy.
 Service members with a history of bankruptcy or foreclosure can secure a VA loan.
 Even borrowers who have had a VA loan foreclosed on can still utilize their VA loan benefit.

 9. They have limits on co-borrowers.
 Some loan programs let you get a loan with just about anybody.
 That’s not the VA loan program.
-Having a co-borrower who isn’t your spouse or another veteran with VA loan entitlement who will live in the home with you will require a down payment.
+Having a co-borrower who isn’t your spouse or another veteran with VA loan entitlement will require a down payment.
 Not every VA lender offers these types of joint loans (Veterans United does).

 10. They don’t have a prepayment penalty.
 You can make extra payments any time you want, saving you a boatload in interest over the life of your loan.
 You can even structure your payments to automatically deduct a little extra every month.
 Just an extra $100 per month can shave years and tens of thousands of dollars from the balance.